Table of Contents

 But that's not a problem, because there are solutions.
 It is estimated that more than 20 million software developers worldwide use retrospectives and a corresponding number of retrospective formats have emerged.
 Accordingly, it is not a problem to bring variety into your retrospectives.
-Feel free to have a look here: 32 kickass retrospective ideas.
+Feel free to have a look here: 32 kickass retrospective ideas for beginners and professionals..

 Do great retrospectives: With this eBook you''ll get it right!

 Do you have the ambition to further develop your team through really good retrospectives?
 Then this eBook is for you:

 In the eBook, I summarized all of my experience as a Scrum Master in 20 tips.
 And the feedback from my readers is pretty good – from both newbies and experienced Scrum Masters.